Physiotherapy Rehabilitation

 We can also help after elbow, hand and finger surgery.
 Post op rehabilitation often takes time requiring a number of treatment sessions and the guidance through a rehabilitation based home exercise programme.

-What other Physiotherapy rehab is there?
+What other rehab physio is there?

 Cancer surgery